 (Be aware that there are quite a few restrictions on large vehicles in the park.
 For more information, click here)

-Anyway, we stopped first at Hulls Cove Visitor Center at the start of the loop road.
+We stopped first at Hulls Cove Visitor Center at the start of the loop road.
 We then made the mistake of driving into the town of Bar Harbor.
 I say “mistake” because Bar Harbor was an absolute zoo.
 I’ve never seen so many tourists in one small town.
 We couldn’t have found a parking space if we’d wanted to.
 As it was, we could barely drive down the streets.

 After leaving Bar Harbor, we headed south to Blackwoods Campground.
 It’s worth noting that the Park Loop Road only can only be accessed from certain points, and the campground is NOT along the road.
 However, there’s an entry point onto the road just a couple miles from the campground.